China reports 15 new COVID-19 cases vs 12 a day earlier | Health

 China reports 15 new COVID-19 cases vs 12 a day earlier

-Mainland China reported 15 new COVID-19 cases for Dec.
-8, up from 12 cases a day earlier, the country's national health authority said on Wednesday.
-The National Health Commission, in a statement, said 11 of the new cases were imported infections originating overseas.
-It also reported four new local infections in Sichuan province.
+Mainland China reported 15 new COVID-19 cases on Dec.
+10, up from 12 cases a day earlier, the country's national health authority said on Friday.
+The National Health Commission said in a statement nine of the new cases were imported infections originating from abroad.
+Of the six locally transmitted cases, four were reported in Sichuan province and two in Heilongjiang province.

-New asymptomatic cases, which China does not classify as confirmed cases, fell to one versus five cases a day earlier.
-The total number of confirmed COVID-19 cases in China now stands at 86,661.
-The death toll remains unchanged at 4,634.
+The number of new asymptomatic cases, which China does not classify as confirmed cases, rose to seven from five a day earlier.
+The total number of confirmed COVID-19 cases in the mainland was now at 86,688, while the death toll remained unchanged at 4,634.